caramelomartins/hugomartins.io/content/essays/2022/02/essential-fields-in-kubernetes-manifests.md

 `kind` represents the kind of object that is specified via a manifest.
 Each kind of resource will be available on a particular API.
 This makes it essential that the specified `kind` and `apiVersion`  match on a specific manifest.

-We can inspect which `kind` we can use for objects by executing `kubectl api-resources:
+We can inspect which `kind` we can use for objects by executing `kubectl api-resources`:

 ```
 kubectl api-resources